 Although Rami Malek is incredible as Freddie Mercury, his character is the only one in the band that is shown as selfish, self-centred and lonely.
 The actor did an amazing job of displaying the character’s quirks and mannerisms, however, I found the film to be telling the story through rose-tinted glasses as neither of the other characters in the band were shown in any negative light despite displaying somewhat frustrated bickering that many friends often have.
 I daresay that the film even at some points of the plot line paint Mercury as a villain.
 Not only is this quite unbelievable (that Freddie was the only one at fault for the ‘problems’ in the band), but it is extremely one dimensional, disrespectful and dangerous to the great frontman’s legacy.

 The costuming department really nailed the brief with Freddie’s outfits from all his performances.
 With the Live Aid concert scene, although somewhat odd at first with Rami Malek shown lip-synching, it makes complete sense as it is not necessary to cover music that is already brilliant and showcases the talents of Freddie Mercury’s incredible, one-of-a-kind voice.

-While the film does tell of true events, they aren’t in the chronological order of how and when these events occurred making the film historically inaccurate.
+While the film does tell of true events, they aren’t in the chronological order of how and when these events occurred, making the film historically inaccurate.
 Mercury was not diagnosed with AIDS until two years after the events of Live Aid.
-The way the story plays out on film along with the manipulation of true events practically changes this whole true story into make-believe.
+The way the story plays out on film, along with the manipulation of true events, it practically changes this whole true story into make-believe.

 I would have liked to have seen the film dive deeper into Mercury’s battle with AIDS and the true legacy that he left behind, however as the remaining members of Queen are behind this film, it seems Bohemian Rhapsody purposely just scratches the surface, sugar-coats the truth and only shows you the things that they want you to see.